 Lately I’ve really been wanting to try a different recipe that doesn’t involve refined sugar or a Splenda sugar blend like my other banana bread recipe.
 I was a little hesitant to tell the fam, because if you don’t tell them something is different, they usually don’t notice or care.
 (Like the time I fed my brother and Ethan my Flourless Black Bean Brownies without telling them first, and they loved them!)
 Thankfully, this recipe turned out awesome and I am so happy I found it.

 The original version of this recipe is from Cookie + Kate’s blog, but I made a few minor changes to it.
-Instead of oil, I substituted plain Chobani Greek yogurt, which reduces calories and adds in some good protein.
-I also used almond milk, and then of course added chopped walnuts and dark chocolate chips, because honestly what is banana bread without nuts & chocolate?
+Instead of oil, I substituted plain Chobani Greek yogurt, which reduces calories and fat and adds in some good protein.
+I also used unsweetened almond milk, and then of course added chopped walnuts and dark chocolate chips, because honestly what is banana bread without nuts & chocolate?
 Those additions are optional but I highly recommend them.
-Some other yummy additions you could try: blueberries, dried cranberries, pecans, etc. Go crazy!
+Some other yummy additions you could try: blueberries, dried cranberries, pecans, granola, etc. Go crazy!
 There are some great tips on how to adapt this recipe for specific diets, such as vegan & gluten-free, on Cookie + Kate’s blog, as well as some beautiful pics of the making of this recipe!
-I neglected to take any pictures while I was making it since I wasn’t sure how it would turn out – but I’ll be sure to add some in next time I make it, which will probably be very soon!
 Here ya go peeps.

 - 1/4 cup plain Chobani Greek yogurt